-- Non-linear utility: For a non-linear agent with type t, her utility for allocation x and payment p is u(t, x, p).
+- Non-linear utility: For agent with type t, her utility for allocation x and payment p is u(t, x, p).
 In our general reduction framework for non-linear utilities, we do not impose any specific structural properties on the utility function u.
-However, there are several important special cases of non-linear utilities to which we apply our general framework. - Risk-averse utility: The agent's type is a pair $t = (v, \varphi)$ where v is the private value and φ is an increasing and concave function that represents the agent's private risk preference.
+However, there are several important special cases of non-linear utilities that we are interested in applying our general framework to. - Risk-averse utility: The agent's type is a pair $t = (v, \varphi)$ where v is the private value and φ is an increasing and concave function that represents the agent's risk preference.
 We assume that $\varphi(0) = 0$.
-Given allocation x and payment p, her utility is utility is
+Given allocation x and payment p, her utility is private value and w is the private budget constraint.
+Given allocation x and payment p, her utility is

-$$u((v,\varphi),x,p) = \varphi(vx-p).$$
+$$u((v,\varphi), x, p) = \varphi(vx - p).$$

-- Private-budget utility: The agent's type is a pair t = (v, w) where v is the private value and w is the private budget constraint.
-Given allocation x and payment p, her
+- Private-budget utility: The agent's type is a pair t = (v, w) where v is the